GirianSeed/raven/README.md

 ```
 -d          Enables debug output.
 -r          Forces reverb off.
--o output   Specifies the name of the output wave file.
 -l loops    Specifies the number of times to loop the song.
 -s song     Specifies which of the songs from the sequence data to play.
 -p phase    Specifies which phase to play for alert/evasion songs.
+-o output   Specifies the name of the output wave file.
+-e encoder  Specifies the encoder to use. ("flac" | "opus")
 ```

 ## sol branch